Tarclael/Pemrograman-Web-Mini-Project/readme.md

 # Patrick Kocu - Personal Webpage

 ## Project Purpose
-This project is a personal website designed to provide a comprehensive overview of who I am, showcasing my skills, portfolio projects, resume, and contact information in a clean and organized manner.
+This project is a personal website designed to provide a comprehensive overview of who I am, showcasing my skills, portfolio projects, and resume in a clean and organized manner.
 The website was created as a mini-project for a web programming class assignment and demonstrates my ability to build functional, visually appealing web pages using modern web development tools.

 ## Tools Used